RaddedMC/KDE-WinUpdate-Animation/README.md

 Installation on a system with the KDE DE:
   1. Clone the repo
   2. Copy it to ~/.local/share/plasma/look-and-feel
+    2.5, Rename the folder to 'com.raddedmc.windowsupdate' (no quotes)
   3. Find in under KDE Settings -> Workspace/Startup and Shutdown -> Splash Screen
   4. Bask in the GLORY OF THE LINUX MASTER RACE!